 UNDER THE DISTINGUISHED PATRONAGE OF THE CONSULATE GENERAL OF JAMAICA TO NEW YORK

-1962-2021!
-59 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
-"Unmasking 59 years of Jamaica's Greatest Achievements"
+1962-2022!
+60 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
+This year JIFI has an array of activities planned starting April through December.

-The Jamaica Independence Foundation, Inc; was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
-Net proceeds raised will support the following charities:
+The Jamaica Independence Foundation, Inc., is 501(c)(3) accredited and was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
+Proceeds from this and future events raised will support the following charities:

 JIFINYC - Board Members and Committee Members